rickstergg/ShoutoutBot/README.md

 # How do I run this?

-Note: If you're not familiar with technicals, check out the google doc here on how to get started: https://docs.google.com/document/d/1QzL2FX_uW0aQ-m5wpfhkuVxlozXH44dtR5pezXoGEP4/edit?usp=sharing
+Note: If you're not familiar with technicals, check out the google doc here on how to get started and read NO FURTHER!
+This document assumes you're coming from a machine with no pre-reqs installed, and know nothing about programming. https://docs.google.com/document/d/1QzL2FX_uW0aQ-m5wpfhkuVxlozXH44dtR5pezXoGEP4/edit?usp=sharing

-If you are familiar with setting up and installing javascript / Node repos, keep reading!
+If you ARE familiar with setting up and installing javascript / Node repos, keep going!

 1. Pre-requisites and Installation
   - Install the latest LTS of Node.